matthewnewell/matthewnewell.github.io/_posts/2015-01-21-Ten-Things-I-Learned.md

 - blog
 ---

-By Friday my browser it usually tabbed full of must know information.
-Before I kill the tabs, here are a few of the things I found interesting.
+By Friday my browser is tabbed full of must know information.

 ## 1. Monkey Patch a Method and then Call it with Map via Block's Symbol